-- 1. School culture;

-- 2. School climate;

-- 3. Pupil-staff relationships and staff behavior toward the pupil;

-- 4. General staff management of classrooms or other educational environments;

-- 5. Staff ability to prevent and manage difficult or inflammatory situations;
+- 1. School culture; - 2.
+School climate; - 3.
+Student-staff relationships and staff behavior toward the student; - 4.
+General staff management of classrooms or other educational environments; - 5.
+Staff ability to prevent and manage difficult or inflammatory situations;

 - 6. Social-emotional and behavioral supports;

 - 7. Social relationships;

 - 8. Community activities;

 - 9. Neighborhood situation; and

 - 10. Family situation.

-Consequences and appropriate remedial action for a pupil or staff member who commits one or more acts of harassment, intimidation, or bullying may range from positive behavioral interventions up to and including suspension or expulsion of pupils, as set forth in the Board's approved Code of Pupil Conduct pursuant to N.J.A.C.
+Consequences for a student who commits one or more acts of harassment, intimidation, or bullying may range from positive behavioral interventions up to and including suspension or expulsion of students, as set forth in the Board's approved Code of Student Conduct pursuant to N.J.A.C.
 6A:16-7.1.
-Consequences for a pupil who commits an act of harassment, intimidation, or bullying shall be varied and graded according to the nature of the behavior, the developmental age of the pupil and the pupil's history of problem behaviors and performance, and must be consistent with the Board's approved Code of Pupil Conduct and N.J.A.C.
-6A:16-7, Student Conduct.
+Consequences for a student who commits an act of harassment, intimidation, or bullying are those that are graded according to the severity of the offenses, consider the developmental age of the student offenders and thestudents' histories of inappropriate behaviors consistent with the Board's approved Code of Student Conduct.
+The use of negative consequences should occur in conjunction with remediation and not be relied upon as the sole intervention approach.